-Taifa Smith Butler is the president and CEO of Georgia Budget and Policy Institute.
-Smith Butler is a member of the board of directors for Demos, a left-of-center policy-oriented organization that pushes a liberal agenda across numerous issue areas; and for the Betty and Davis Fitzgerald Foundation, a left-of-center grantmaking foundation focused on education and mental health advocacy in and around Atlanta.
+The position of president was previously filled by Taifa Smith Butler from 2015 to 2021.
+In July 2021, Smith Butler was appointed as president of Demos, a left-of-center policy-oriented organization that pushes a liberal agenda across numerous issue areas, of which she was previously a member of the board of trustees since 2017.
+She is currently a member of the board of directors for the Betty and Davis Fitzgerald Foundation, a left-of-center grantmaking foundation focused on education and mental health advocacy in and around Atlanta.
 She also works as a freelance motivational speaker.
 Smith Butler was the only employee of the organization who received reportable compensation on the GBPI tax returns, receiving $143,750 in base salary in 2018.

 David Schaefer is a research director at GBPI.
 Schaefer previously worked as the managing director for the Latin American Association, a liberal organization based in Georgia that advocates for expansionist immigration policy and tax-policy designed to benefit illegal immigrants.